Stage Fright (1997 film): Plot

-Trivia
+Production

-When the movie screen comes down on Arnold Hugh's head and kills him, he kicks a bucket that was standing in front of him on the stage ("kick the bucket" meaning to die.)
-This gag was inspired from a clip from It's a Mad, Mad, Mad, Mad World where Jimmy Durante's character, Smiler Grogan dies and literally kicks a bucket.
+When the movie screen comes down on Arnold Hugh's head and kills him, he kicks a bucket that was standing in front of him on the stage ("kick the bucket" meaning to die).
+This gag was inspired by a clip from It's a Mad, Mad, Mad, Mad World where Jimmy Durante's character, Smiler Grogan, dies and literally kicks a bucket.

-This short is often and almost consider one of Aardman Animations' darkest works, despite the short being incredibly obscure.

-The Organist that appears at the beginning of the short and later near the end, show his spectral self and beckons Arnold Hugh's ghost to the underworld, bears a strong resemblance to Oogie Boogie from Tim Burton's 1993 Stop-motion film, The Nightmare Before Christmas, which had been released merely four years prior.
+The Organist that appears at the beginning of the short and later near the end, who shows his spectral self and beckons Arnold Hugh's ghost to the underworld, bears a strong resemblance to Oogie Boogie from Tim Burton's 1993 stop-motion film, The Nightmare Before Christmas.

-If any were to listen closely, classic stock sound effects can be heard at several points throughout the short.
+Classic stock sound effects were used at several points throughout the short.

 Reception

+Dr. Grob gave the film two stars out of five, praising the “excellent stop motion animation, and some atmospheric lighting”, but felt that “Steve Box is no Nick Park”, citing his “way of non-linear story telling (as) confusing and heavy-handed.
+Because they’re not introduced properly we don’t care about the characters one bit.
+Worse, throughout the film the relationship between the three characters remains sketchy and trite.
+Add way too much dialogue, and the result is as disappointing as it is boring.
+The only interesting part is Box’s emulation of silent cinema using his clay characters.”